jhtran/stackjump_skeleton/README.md

 You can modify any of these files to customize your installation.

 ## Essential Files
-<font color='red'>if u don't pass a preseed on the cmd line it needs to be here named as such</font>
+blah <font color='red'>if u don't pass a preseed on the cmd line it needs to be here named as such</font>

 	stackjump_skeleton/preseed.cfg
 	stackjump_skeleton/root